 Welcome to my website!

-I am a PhD candidate in economics at Vrije Universiteit Amsterdam and the Tinbergen Institute.
+I am a PhD Candidate in Economics at Vrije Universiteit Amsterdam and the Tinbergen Institute.
 I work on issues in applied econometrics, replication, and economics of science.

 I am dedicated to improving methods in scientific research.
 My research can broadly be categorized as follows: